janjongboom/janpatch/README.md

 This is an implementation from scratch, done by reverse engineering the diff file format, and inspecting the diff generation code.
 It's not a derived work from jptch (the patch application in JojoDiff).
 The reason for this is that JojoDiff is licensed under GPLv3, which does not allow linking in the library in non-GPL applications.
 JANPatch is licensed under Apache 2.0.

+For an example of using this library on an embedded system, see [binary-diff-mbedos5](https://github.com/janjongboom/binary-diff-mbedos5).

 ## Usage (CLI)

 On POSIX systems (macOS, Linux, Cygwin under Windows):